jmcnamara/XlsxWriter/dev/docs/source/chart.rst

     chart.set_y_axis({'crossing': 'max'})

   **For category axes the numeric value must be an integer** to represent the category number that the axis crosses at.
-For value axes it can have any value associated with the axis.
+For value and date axes it can have any value associated with the axis.
 See also :ref:`chart_val_cat_axes`.

   If crossing is omitted (the default) the crossing will be set automatically by Excel based on the chart data.